Classes ➞ Religious Diversity classes

 - Unwaged/Student/Senior: $44/person (includes $4 online registration fee)

-Select the ‘Registration’ link from the Main Menu bar above, or click here to go to the registration page, then scroll down to the appropriate section that has the type of class you wish to apply for (e.g. ‘Religious Diversity’ classes or ‘Language classes’.
-Make sure that you chose the correct ‘Pay Now’ button for the location of the class you wish to enroll in.
+Select the ‘Registration’ link from the Main Menu bar above, or click here to go to the registration page, then scroll down to the appropriate section that has the type of class you wish to apply for (e.g. ‘Religious Diversity’ courses or ‘Language courses’.
+Make sure that you chose the correct ‘Pay Now’ button for the location of the course you wish to enroll in.
 Fill in your details, select ‘Pay Now’ and you will be taken to a Payments page where you can securely enter in your payment details.
 A receipt will automatically be generated for you.

 Please note that 2020 Registration is available now on our Registration page.